Minutes worked per period

 }

-3. Preferred minutes worked in a rolling window
+3. Preferred minutes worked per period

 When the satisfiability of the rule is PREFERRED, the Minutes worked per period not in preferred range for employee soft constraint is invoked.